-When many auto buyers consider seeking legal counsel to assist them in resolving an issue with a Lemon vehicle they often hesitate.
-Many consumers believe that involving an attorney in their dispute with an auto manufacturer may just make matters worse.
-For the typical consumer, adding attorney fees to the sink hole of a Lemon fiasco seems like adding insult to injury.
+When a car buyer considers hiring an attorney to assist them in resolving an issue with a "lemon" vehicle, they often hesitate.
+Many consumers believe that involving a lawyer in their dispute with an auto manufacturer may just make matters worse.
+For the typical person, adding attorney fees to the sink hole of a lemon fiasco seems like adding insult to injury.
 After all, it's only a car.
-It might be better, they often assume, to cut their losses and take their chances with the Lemon, or even worse, do unto another as they have been done, and try to sell the car at a loss (a "bargain") to somebody else.
+It might be better, they often assume, to just cut their losses and take their chances with the lemon, or even worse, do unto another as they have been done, and try to sell the car at a loss (a "bargain") to somebody else.

-Another key advantage Virginia auto buyers have when confronted with a possible Lemon is the number of times a car manufacturer or dealership has to rectify the situation before the auto buyer is entitled to a refund.
-In Virginia, within the first 18 months of delivery, the manufacturer has three attempts to fix a significant problem with the vehicle, and one attempt to correct a life-threatening condition of the defective vehicle.
+Another key advantage Virginia auto buyers have when confronted with a possible Lemon is the number of times a car manufacturer or dealership has to rectify the situation before the buyer is entitled to a refund.
+In Virginia—within the first 18 months of delivery—the manufacturer has three attempts to fix a significant problem with the vehicle, and one attempt to correct a life-threatening condition of the defective vehicle.
 If the problem isn't fixed after these attempts, the consumer, with a seasoned attorney's guidance, can invoke his or her rights under Virginia Lemon Laws to quickly obtain either a full refund or another vehicle of equal value.

-In many other states, the seller has between four and six times to correct a defect in a Lemon car.
+In many other states, the seller has between four to six times to correct a defect in a lemon car.
 Who has time for that?
-When Consumer Law Group founder John Gayle authored amendments to Virginia Lemon Laws, he put the consumer first, and promoted ways to make the purchase of an automobile a simple, honest and guaranteed transaction.
-Having represented thousands of clients involved in Lemon purchases, John Gayle saw the need for a system that reflected the financial straits of the typical consumer in the aftermath of a Lemon purchase.
+When The Consumer Law Group, P.C. founder John Gayle authored amendments to Virginia Lemon Laws, he put the consumer first, and promoted ways to make the purchase of an automobile a simple, honest and guaranteed transaction.
+Having represented thousands of clients involved in lemon purchases, John Gayle saw the need for a system that reflected the dire financial straits of the typical consumer in the aftermath of a lemon purchase.
 The new Virginia Lemon Laws addressed that and much more, shifting the balance of power in purchasing to the auto buyer.

-Once you've convinced yourself to contact an attorney, which attorney to contact first is not hard to decide.
-John Gayle is a premier authority on Lemon Law, a primary author of the statutes that define Lemon Law in Virginia today, and a respected attorney who has helped thousands extract themselves from Lemon situations and restore their faith in consumer protection.
-If you're fed up with your Lemon and want to take effective action today, your first step is to contact John Gayle and the Consumer Law Group.
+Once you've decided to contact an attorney, which attorney to contact first is not hard to decide.
+John Gayle, Jr. is a premier authority on Lemon Law, a primary author of the statutes that define Lemon Law in Virginia today, and a respected attorney who has helped thousands extract themselves from Lemon situations and restore their faith in consumer protection.
+If you're fed up with your lemon and want to take effective action today, your first step is to contact John Gayle and the Consumer Law Group.
 Fill out our Lemon Law Intake Form to tell us more about your situation.
 An attorney will contact you soon to discuss your options.